Parallelisation of partial differential equations via representation theory

 \Figurefixed[cubediagonals] The four diagonals of a cube.
 Rotational symmetries of the cube correspond to permuting these diagonals.
-These 24 permutations combined alongside a negation define the 48 symmetries of the cube $O_h \cong S_4 \times \bbZ_2$.
+These 24 permutations combined \addition{with} negation define the 48 symmetries of the cube $O_h \cong S_4 \times \addition{\rmC}_2$.

-A recipe exists for constructing the generators of all orthogonal irreducible representations of the symmetric group \cite{Okounkov}.
+A recipe exists for constructing the \addition{simple transposition} generators \addition{$\tau_1,\ldots,\tau_{n-1}$} of all orthogonal irreducible representations of the symmetric group \cite{Okounkov}.
 In particular, as in the case of $S_3$ the conjugacy classes of $S_n$ correspond to cycles with specified lengths and hence irreducible representations can be put in one-to-one correspondence with partitions of $n$.
-In the case of $S_4$, for the different partitions $\lambda$ the recipe yields the following formulae for the generators $\rho_\lambda(\tau_k)$:
+In the case of $S_4$, for the \addition{five} different partitions $\lambda$ \addition{of 4} the recipe yields the formulae \addition{in \tabref{OctohedralIrreducible}} for the generators $\sigma_\lambda(\tau_k)$, \addition{which suffices to define the representation by representing any element of $O_h$ as a product of the generators (including the whole table with 24 columns would be excessive!)}.

-The irreducible representations of a product group are tensor products of the irreducible representations of each component \cite[Section 3.2]{serre1977linear}, which since the irreducible representations of $\bbZ_2$ are scalar are equivalent to a standard product.
+The irreducible representations of a product group are tensor products of the irreducible representations of each component \cite[Section 3.2]{serre1977linear}, which since the irreducible representations of $\addition{\rmC}_2$ are scalar are equivalent to a standard product.
 That is, we have $10$ irreducible representations which we define for any of the five partitions $\lambda$ via their generators as

-As a simple example, consider the representation given by $\rho(g) = g$.
-This is irreducible but is not canonical: it does not appear in the previous table of possible representations.
+\addition{How does the standard representation of the octohedral group generated by $\tau_1, \tau_2, \tau_3$ and $s$ correspond to the irreducible representations of $O_h$?
+The representation $\rho(g) = g$}, is irreducible but is not canonical: it does not appear in \addition{\tabref{OctohedralIrreducible}}.
 However, we can reduce it explicitly to canonical form using the matrix

-So that $Q^\top \rho(g) Q = \rho_{2+1+1,{\rm s}}(g)$, which can be verified by checking the generators.
+So that $Q^\top \rho(g) Q = \sigma_{2+1+1,{\rm s}}(g)$, which can be verified by checking the generators.